astuder/Inside-EZRadioPRO/docs/wds-xml-docs.md

 - Name, adress and fields of internal registers of the radio IC (8051 SFRs, etc.)

 Use [/docs/generate-docs.py](generate-docs.py) to generate HTML documentation from information stored in `NewWDS.exe`.
 The script creates
-- `registers.html` documenting internal registers of radio IC
+- `registers-*.html` documenting internal registers of radio IC
-- `spiapi.html` documenting SPI API, identical with official SDK docs but including internal commands and comments
+- `spiapi-*.html` documenting SPI API, identical with official SDK docs but including internal commands and comments

+The register documentation is enriched with our own notes stored in [/docs/regs/](./regs).

 Use [/tools/wds-xml-extract.py](../tools/README.md#wds-xml-extractpy) to extract the XML files from your own copy of WDS.